-United States Regulatory Framework for Biosimilars
+U.S. Regulatory Framework for Biosimilars

 We and our collaboration partners intend to pursue market authorization globally.
-In the United States, an abbreviated pathway for approval of biosimilar products was established by the Biologics Price Competition and Innovation Act of 2009, or BPCIA, enacted on March 23, 2010, as part of the Patient Protection and Affordable Care Act.
-The BPCIA established this abbreviated pathway under section 351(k) of the Public Health Service Act, or PHSA.
+In the U.S., an abbreviated pathway for approval of biosimilar products was established by the Biologics Price Competition and Innovation Act of 2009 ("BPCIA"), enacted on March 23, 2010, as part of the Patient Protection and Affordable Care Act.
+The BPCIA established this abbreviated pathway under section 351(k) of the Public Health Service Act ("PHSA").
 Subsequent to the enactment of the BPCIA, the FDA issued draft guidance regarding the demonstration of biosimilarity and interchangeability as well as the submission and review of biosimilar applications.
-Moreover, market acceptance of biosimilar products in the United States is unclear.
+Moreover, market acceptance of biosimilar products in the U.S. is unclear.
 Numerous states are considering or have already enacted laws that regulate or restrict the substitution by state pharmacies of biosimilars for originator products already licensed by the FDA.
 Market success of biosimilar products will depend on demonstrating to patients, physicians, payors and relevant authorities that such products are similar in quality, safety and efficacy as compared to the reference product.